Logging

 .
 You can read more about Python 3

-logging in this Logging HOWTO.
+logging in the Logging HOWTO documentation.

 The logging config allows users to customize what logs are collected, where they are sent and in what format.